Brittany is a mobile gaming addict! Her favourite genres are simulation, casual, RPG, tycoon, fashion, adventure, puzzle, and city-builders.

 You'll also have to click through 5 or 6 pages of additional offers before finishing the entry.
 Just say NO to all the offers and keep clicking until you reach a "CONGRATULATIONS" page.

 Worth Doing?: They can be.
 Sometimes you're rewarded right away, other times not.
-Always take a screenshot of the final offer page (saying you entered into the sweepstakes) and take a screenshot of any confirmation e-mail or text you might receive.
-If you start getting unwated spam messages to your phone, you can block the callers or send them straight to voicemail- eventually they stop calling.
+Always take a screenshot of the final offer page (saying you entered into the sweepstakes) and take a screenshot of any confirmation email or text you might receive.
+If you start getting unwanted spam messages to your phone, you can block the calls or send them straight to voicemail- eventually they stop calling.
 These offers can be more of a hassle than they're worth, so I typically only do them if the reward is very high.

-Also, you'll never win whatever reward it is they're promising in the sweepstakes.
+Also, you'll never win whatever reward it is they're promising in the sweepstakes (sadly, I have never won the free iPhones they always advertise).
 These are solely done to get your contact info.

 Worth Doing?: Surveys are usually pretty good.
 You typically do get rewarded as soon as you finish, but as always, take screenshots of the finished page for your records.
 The downside is that surveys can be time-consuming (10-30 minutes sometimes!), and boring, depending on the topic at hand.
 The rewards are high, but you'll be spending a lot of time answering questions.
 I only do surveys that offer very high rewards, and promise taking a short time to complete.